ponder-app/ponder-app.github.io/index.md

 * Conversations can be read by anyone, but only those who were invited can write messages

 ## What can you do with it?
-* Have a conversation with others (of course)
 * Create a convo by yourself to post your thoughts on a specific topic or cover a range of topics over time
 * Interview or debate someone
-* Post funny or just interesting content to your audience
+* Post entertaining, informative, or just interesting content to your audience